In Red

 The train pulled out entirely as she tapped her headphones to start her music again.
 “Phone call from: unknown number.
 Answer it?” the perky digital assistant sang.

-Annabeth swallowed the jolt of adrenaline that ran from her stomach up her throat.
+Annabeth swallowed the jolt of adrenaline running from her stomach up her throat.
 Exhaustion was making her jumpy.
 Exhaustion and hunger mixed with the stress of the run.

 You’re tired.
 Go home, Annabeth.

-The roses weren’t blooming—it was too early in the year for that—but the waxy leaves were a deep green that demanded Annabeth’s attention.
+The roses weren’t blooming—it was too early in the year—but the waxy leaves were a deep green that demanded Annabeth’s attention.
 She bent down, feeling the serrated edges.
-A chilly wind blew in off bay.
+A chilly wind blew in off the bay.
 The sweat still coating her body was ice against her skin.

 “Phone call from: unknown number.
 Answer it?”

-Annabeth filled her lungs with fresh air and released slowly.
+Annabeth filled her lungs with fresh air—something she could never do in Coward thanks to the swampy humidity—and released slowly.
 Breathing exercises to help slow a rapid heart rate were the first thing her childhood therapist had taught her.
 It was one of the few lessons that stuck.

 “Answer it?” the digital assistant asked again.